-Legal translation by professional legal translators is an art and a science.
-Legal translation services for law firms require knowledge, experience and skills.
+Legal translation by certified legal translators is an art and a science.
+Legal translation services for attorneys and lawyers require knowledge, experience and skills.
 And because practice makes perfect, the more legal translations you do, the better you get.
-But going through trial and error to become a great translator requires a lot of time.
+But going through trial and error to become a great legal translator requires a lot of time.
 Reading top legal blogs written by lawyers and relevant to legal translators will help develop a better grasp of the legal industry.
 Plus, there’s another way.

 Document Translation Apps for Legal Translation

 We’re going to talk about more than 30 best tools for a perfect document translation for new legal translators.
 They’re designed to make the process of legal translation easier.
 And to turn you into a better translator faster.